 British chainsaw sculptor Tommy Craggs recycles fallen trees or trees culled for woodland management.
 Some can be purchased; others are permanent installations carved from stumps.
-Craggs' work made the news recently when people reported a "guerrilla sculptor" had carved three stumps in a forest in North Yorkshire.
+Craggs' work made the news in 2012 when people reported a "guerrilla sculptor" had carved three stumps in a forest in North Yorkshire.
 They were actually commissioned sculptures by Craggs.
-The stump pictured here is called King Hollow of The Abbey Road.
+The stump pictured above is called King Hollow of The Abbey Road.

 2. David Kemp